Authentication and Security > LDAP, ADFS Integration

 Signing in with ADFS Provider

 Upon successful ADFS configuration, an additional login button will appear for the configured identity provider.
 Proper configuration prompts redirection to the provider’s authentication form.
-Once logged in, you will be redirected back to the IDP.
-If it’s your first login, you’ll need to provide additional user information.
+Once logged in, you will be redirected to the IDP.
+If it’s your first login, you must provide additional user information.

 1. Access the ADFS Login: Upon successful configuration, a new button will appear alongside the regular login options.
 Click on this button to initiate the ADFS login process.